 Some of his most acclaimed recordings include Beatles Go Baroque (over quarter of million CDs sold worldwide) and Elvis Goes Baroque representing the collections of his commercially most successful Baroque arrangements together with Christmas Goes Baroque 1 and 2 His arrangements of national anthems of ALL participating countries were used during the Olympic Games in Athens in 2004 and illegally in Beijing in 2008.
 He recorded his own arrangements of the anthems of the participating countries of the Rugby World Cup 2011 and a new 10 CD set of the National Anthems of the World for Naxos to coincide with the 2012 Olympic Games in London.

 Currently under preparation is a huge Transmedia project consisting of audio recording, several interactive videos, and audience-involvement platforms.
 It is based on his own 85 minute orchestral piece Slovak Dances, Nasty and Nice, which will be recorded by a world renowned orchestra and pull together all the latest trends in technology and communication across the world today.
+It was premiered as a ballet at Slovak National Theater in Bratislava in February 2016, conducted by Peter, to a general acclaim by both critics and the audience of sold-out performances.
+The ballet remains on the program for the next two seasons, being sold out till the end of the current one.

 The world premiere recording for Naxos of his own arrangements of Janacek’s Six Operatic Suites with the New Zealand Symphony Orchestra and himself conducting earned tremendous acclaim, Gramophone stating "Splendid disc .... conducted with passion and sympathetic understanding .. " the Chicago Tribune adding "Breiner fills the void with beautifully crafted symphonic suites based on the music of Jenufa".
 Ten Best Classical CDs of 2009.